Ken Doherty: Career

 Doherty started brightly in the 2006 World Championship, winning his first match by defeating Barry Hawkins 10–1, then he beat Matthew Stevens 13–8, playing superbly to win the last five frames.
-He was favourite in his quarter-final match against Marco Fu but lost 13–10.
+He was the favourite in his quarter-final match against Marco Fu but lost 13–10.
 It was 8–8 as the final session started, but Doherty struggled despite winning a frame in which he required three snookers.
 Although he led 7–6, 8–7, 9–8 and 10–9, he could never quite take decisive advantage to win the match.
 Doherty admitted afterwards that he "blew it" but that he still had "a couple more years" to come back and win the title.
 He ended the 2005–06 season as the world number 2, his highest ranking ever.

 He made a solid start to the 2006–07 season by reaching the quarter-final at what is the closest thing to a home tournament for him, the Northern Ireland Trophy at Belfast's Waterfront Hall.
 He followed this up with a last-16 defeat at the Grand Prix in Aberdeen and the UK Championship in York.
 He reached the quarter-finals of the next two tournaments, the Masters and the Malta Cup.
 He lost in the first round of the World Championship and, although clearly disappointed, the Dubliner vowed to continue.
 He was provisional world number 1 for most of 2006–07, but finished the season as 4th in the rankings.

 In October 2006, he won the invitational Irish Professional Championship for a second time, having previously captured the title in 1993.
 He beat Michael Judge 9–4 in the final.
 A year later he defended his title with a resounding 9–2 victory over Fergal O'Brien.
-He followed this up a week later by becoming the first Irishman to win the Pot Black invitational tournament, beating Shaun Murphy 76–31 in the one-frame final.
+He followed this up a week later by becoming the first Irishman to win the Pot Black Invitational tournament, beating Shaun Murphy 76–31 in the one-frame final.

 Doherty did not start the 2007–08 season well, winning only one match during the first four ranking tournaments.
 However, he did reach the semi-finals of the Masters with victories over Mark Williams and Shaun Murphy, before losing to eventual champion Mark Selby.
 He then reached the final of the Malta Cup for a record fifth time, defeating John Higgins in the semi-finals, before losing to Murphy in the final.
 Unfortunately for Doherty, neither of these events are ranking events, meaning his performances did nothing to keep him in the top rankings for the 2008–09 season.
 Defeat to Liang Wenbo in the first round of the World Championship ensured that he dropped out of the top 16 after 15 years, and he started the new season 32nd on the provisional one-year list.
 A run of qualifying defeats saw him drop as low as 38th before the UK Championship.